 Breakfast in Korea is something of a fluid concept.
 The general rule of thumb is that if it’s being cooked in the morning, it’s breakfast.
 Which is perfect for people who can eat lunch and dinner all day long.
 Expect rice and a mouth-watering array of banchan (various side dishes to go with the rice) like cold cucumber soup, galbi (grilled short rib), stewed fish, pickled veggies, kimchi, and seasoned kelp.
 Traditional Korean food is one of the healthiest cuisines in the world, and the balanced breakfast is part of the reason why.
 For people in need of a quick breakfast fix, street vendors serve up a Korean take on the breakfast sandwich called gaeran tost-u, which is a toasted egg sandwich with cabbage and topped with a generous sprinkling of brown sugar.
 Sweet.
 Salty.
 Perfection.

-Turkey has the best breakfast in the world, hands down.
+Turkish breakfast is the best in the world, hands down.
 The country doesn’t mess around when it comes to the first meal of the day.
 On an average weekday in Turkey, expect to tuck into a mini buffet of seeded bread, olives, cheese, butter, honey, jam, freshly sliced cucumbers and tomatoes, and boiled eggs or an omelette.
 The weekend is when things really kick off, though, when bowls of hot sucuk (dried Turkish sausage) and menemen (a dish of finely sliced tomatoes mixed together with green peppers, onion, olive oil, and eggs) often make an appearance.
 Some cafes and restaurants also serve börek, which is a thin sheet of dough stuffed with cheese, meat and/or veggies, and is then baked until flaky.

 In Japan, breakfast starts with rice.
 Then any of the following is added: miso soup, a raw egg mixed with soy sauce, fermented soybeans, akoten (crisp-fried fish), nori tsukudani (blended seaweed paste), and as many pickles as you can get your hands on.
 All of that falls under the category of traditional breakfasts.
 These days, most working people simply go for quick piece of toast, cereal or pancakes, or a donut and hot coffee to go.